10 Crazy, Extreme, and Magical Trips to Take When You Study Abroad in Europe

 One of the best parts about studying abroad in Europe is the close proximity to other countries and cultures.
 Many students who go abroad travel on the weekends, and some even go somewhere new every weekend!
 Here's a quick guide for where to go for crazy, extreme, and magical weekends away from your temporary European home.

-Craziest Weekend Trips
+Craziest Weekend Trips When You Study ABroad In Europe

 When you're young and living the time of your life in Europe, a few crazy weekends are bound to happen.
 Make sure they're the right ones in these awesome cities.